Emergency Care in Alpharetta, Johns Creek and Roswell, GA

 Please pay close attention to any complaints from your children as toothaches, broken teeth, knocked out teeth, lost crowns, bleeding, and constant pain in the mouth can all be indicative of a more severe underlying problem that requires help from their dentists and ER services.

 You should consider as a dental emergency any situation where your children’s teeth are compromised or one causing considerable pain or bleeding.
 Get in touch with an emergency dentist, or better yet, go to an ER for help.

 To put it simply, a dental emergency is any situation that requires immediate treatment to save a tooth or control an infection that can lead to life-threatening complications.
-Severe pain, swelling, bleeding, lost teeth, or fractured teeth are all dental emergencies that require immediate attention.
+Severe pain, swelling, bleeding, lost teeth, or fractured teeth are all Alpharetta dental emergencies that require immediate attention.

 Listen attentively to your child and examine their mouth closely.
 If you notice their gums are bleeding a lot, tenderness and swelling, persistent pain, multiple mouth sores, severe toothache, or direct trauma to their teeth that resulted in fractures, chipping, or tooth loss, you have to get your child to an emergency service for proper attention.

 Dental health is not a trivial thing.
 Alpharetta Emergency Dentistry focuses on delivering any required dental care within the first 24 hours following an accident or complication that endangers your child’s overall and oral health.